 |Sep 27 or Oct 1||Satellite Event at MICCAI 2021|

-The KiTS21 cohort includes patients who underwent partial or radical nephrectomy for suspected renal malignancy between 2010 and 2020 at either an M Health Fairview or Cleveland Clinic Foundation medical center.
-A retrospective review of these cases was conducted to identify all patients who had underwent a contrast-enhanced preoperative CT scan that includes the entirety of all kidneys.
+The KiTS21 cohort includes patients who underwent partial or radical nephrectomy for suspected renal malignancy between 2010 and 2020 at either an M Health Fairview or Cleveland Clinic medical center.
+A retrospective review of these cases was conducted to identify all patients who had undergone a contrast-enhanced preoperative CT scan that includes the entirety of all kidneys.

-Each case's most recent corticomedullary preoperative scan was (or will be) independently segmented three times for each of the following semantic classes.
+Each case's most recent corticomedullary preoperative scan was (or will be) independently segmented three times for each instance of the following semantic classes.

 We are hard at work on collecting and annotating data for KiTS21.
 At this point it's difficult to predict the total number of patients that KiTS21 will include.
 We had originally aimed to segment 800 cases, but unfortunately the COVID19 global pandemic has delayed our progress.
 We plan to continue collecting and annotating training cases right up until the training set is "frozen" on July 1, 2021.
-After this point, we will continue to collect and annotated cases for the test set until submissions begin in the middle of August.
+After this point, we will continue to collect and annotate cases for the test set until submissions begin in the middle of August.
 Training set annotation progress can be tracked using the Browse feature, described in detail in the section below.

 You may have noticed a link on the top-right of this page labeled "Browse".
-This will take you to a list of the KiTS21 training cases, where each case has indicators for its status in annotation process (e.g., see Fig. 3).
+This will take you to a list of the KiTS21 training cases, where each case has indicators for its status in the annotation process (e.g., see Fig. 3).
 The meaning of each symbol is as follows: